DallasUrbanists/dallasurbanists.com/blog/_posts/2023-05-03-seven-cycling-groups-that-meet-weekly-monthly-in-dallas-volume-1.md

 **Allysa Kruger:** *“Doesn't seem to be like one type of person.
 I see a lot of different varieties of people who seem to be coming from like lots of diversity within the group, within their styles, within just like the people they are, and I haven't talked to all of them, but you can just tell that it's a huge diverse group.
 I would think that a lot of groups within Dallas, or just any city, if I go there, I'm probably gonna see that type of people.
 But the cool thing about this group is you can tell… the diversity within them.
 And so I've got to mingle and meet some of the community here.
 And they're all great, super friendly, super welcoming.*

+---

-# 2. TITS TUESDAYS
+# TITS Tuesdays

-> TITS TUESDAYS is a women-led social ride that gathers every Tuesday 7:30 pm at [Lakewood Whole Foods Market, 2118 Abrams Road](https://goo.gl/maps/zFCsWYfwZj4BHrMA9?coh=178572&entry=tt).
+> TITS Tuesdays is a women-led social ride that gathers every Tuesday 7:30 pm at [Lakewood Whole Foods Market, 2118 Abrams Road](https://goo.gl/maps/zFCsWYfwZj4BHrMA9?coh=178572&entry=tt).

 **Bekah Kornblum:** *“This bike ride is called TITS Tuesday.
 It is an acronym for Time-In-The-Saddle.
 It is historically a women-only ride and then they wanted to open it up.
 So it is a women led ride.
 But encouraging women to get on bikes is still very much a part of this ride.
 It meets at the Lakewood Whole Foods every Tuesday, rain or shine unless it's down pouring.
 It's definitely, I would say beginner; maybe not, like, true beginner, but it’s an introductory social ride for sure.”*